avroma/Xs-and-Os-react-app/README.md

-Xs and Os game with React
+Xs and Os game on React

 ### `npm start`